RaviKPatel-PhD/Prediciting-drug-responses-from-BEAT-AML/ReadMe.md

 **Main Question: Which features of the tumor are predictive of response to certain drug candidates?**

 ## What is in these notebooks?
-Notebook 1- Contains the cleaning of the datasets and some exploratory data analysis \n Notebook 2- My attempt at making a classifier to identify the responders and non-responders to a particular drug \n Notebook 3- Making a regression model to determine the extent of response to a particular drug, also the interpretation of that model \n
+Notebook 1- Contains the cleaning of the datasets and some exploratory data analysis
+Notebook 2- My attempt at making a classifier to identify the responders and non-responders to a particular drug
+Notebook 3- Making a regression model to determine the extent of response to a particular drug, also the interpretation of that model
 Notebook 4- Automating the process of optimizing gradient boosting decision trees for several more drugs.
-Comparing feature importances from models predicting response to multiple different drugs. \n
+Comparing feature importances from models predicting response to multiple different drugs.